guillermo-carrasco/guillermo-carrasco.github.com/_posts/2015-11-11-bcbio-monitor.md

 complex analysis pipelines has a lot of dependencies and its tricky to install.
 Even with [all the facilities][installation] that [Brad Chapman][brad] gives us to install bcbio, still time and computational resources are needed to install bcbio-nextgen.
-I thought that, to be a practical tool, the potential users should be able to install the monitor real quick _on a personal computer_ and start tracking analyses wherever they're running (which is generally a remote HPC or Cloud environment).
+I thought that, to be a practical tool, the potential users should be able to install the monitor really quick _on a personal computer_ and start tracking analyses wherever they're running (which is generally a remote HPC or Cloud environment).

 Every programmer should know the [importance of good logging practices][logging] for any application, right? bcbio-nextgen